rmcdonald-projects/TechPrep-Avalon-Adventures/README.md

   section 107 of the U.S. Copyright Act of 1976 (https://www.copyright.gov/fair-use/)

 As I don't own the media or the bulk of the descriptive text, I cannot offer a license, and I ask that none of the media/text be shared/disseminated or used for licensed purposes.

+This version of "Avalon Adventures" will become static after the TechPrep program wraps up, as a sort of "before" picture.